 The Minnesota Department of Health (MDH) collects case reports of HIV infection and AIDS diagnoses through a passive and active HIV/AIDS surveillance system.
-Passive surveillance relies on physicians and laboratories to report new cases of HIV infection or AIDS directly to the MDH in compliance with state rules1.
-Active surveillance conducted by MDH staff involves routine visits and correspondence with select HIV clinical facilities to ensure completeness of reporting and accuracy of the data.
+Passive surveillance relies on physicians and laboratories to report new cases of HIV infection or AIDS directly to MDH in compliance with state rules1.
+Active surveillance conducted by MDH staff involves routine visits and correspondence with select HIV clinical facilities to ensure completeness of reporting and accuracy of data.

-Factors that impact the completeness and accuracy of HIV/AIDS surveillance data include: availability and targeting of HIV testing services, test-seeking behaviors of HIV-infected individuals, compliance with case reporting, and timeliness of case reporting.
-Certain events have also impacted trends in HIV/AIDS surveillance data.
-For example changes over time in the surveillance case definition (most notably the 1993 expansion of the case definition for adults and adolescents2) have resulted in artificial jumps in AIDS case counts at the time the new definition went into effect or in the preceding year because changes in case definition allowed for retrospective diagnoses.
-Additionally, on January 4, 2010 the U.S. travel ban on HIV+ visitors and immigrants was lifted.
-Persons now testing positive for the first time in Minnesota after arriving from their native country will no longer be assigned the status of 'immigrant', as compared to those who were diagnosed pre-2010 during obligatory immigrant physical examinations.
-Finally, an amendment to the communicable disease reporting rule was passed in June 2011, requiring the report of all CD4 and Viral Load test results.
+Factors that affect completeness and accuracy of HIV/AIDS surveillance data include availability and targeting of HIV testing services, test-seeking behaviors of people living with HIV, compliance with case reporting, and timeliness of case reporting.
+Certain events have also affected trends in HIV/AIDS surveillance data.
+For example, changes to the surveillance case definition (most notably the 1993 expansion of the case definition for adults and adolescents2) have resulted in artificial jumps in AIDS case counts at the time the new definition went into effect because changes in case definition allowed for retrospective diagnoses.
+The lifting of the U.S. travel ban on HIV+ visitors and immigrants on January 4, 2010 meant that HIV+ people were no longer considered inadmissible.
+An amendment to the communicable disease reporting rule was passed in June 2011, requiring the report of all CD4 and viral load test results.
+More recently, the COVID pandemic declared in 2020 led to disruptions in access to HIV testing and clinical services, as well as reallocation of public health staff to COVID response activities, resulting in a steep one-year decline in HIV diagnoses.